thirumurthis/Learnings/Chef_Info.md

-# setting up chef-repo in VM
+# Set up chef-repo in VM

 After getting access to the chef-server navigate to `Administrator` -> `Starter Kit` -> Download the starter kit